 For DuckDuckGo, it's just as easy:

-Switch on the Safe Search option to filter out explicit content.
+- Switch on the Safe Search option to filter out explicit content by browsing through safe.duckduckgo.com.

-And for Google search, here's what you need to do:
+And for Google, here's what you need to do:

-By following these simple steps, you can play hide and seek with your online presence.
+By following these simple steps, you can make your appearance considerably smaller in search engines.

 Protecting your privacy: Privacy-focused tools and strategies

-Adopting privacy-focused tools and strategies like using a VPN and practicing digital minimalism can bolster your privacy and shrink your digital footprint.
-By implementing these strategies, you can further limit your online presence, protect your personal information, and gain more control over your digital life.
+Adopting privacy-focused tools and strategies like using a VPN and practicing digital minimalism can bolster your privacy and reinforce your digital hygiene.

 Utilize a VPN for enhanced online privacy